Cubs OF Cody Bellinger sidelined by two fractured ribs on his right side

 Counsell didn’t have a timetable for Bellinger’s return.

-"The doctors will come up with a plan," Counsell said before Wednesday's matchup with the Astros, "and, like everything, he's got to get symptom-free first and we'll go from there."
+“The doctors will come up with a plan,” Counsell said before Wednesday’s 4-3 victory over the Astros, “and, like everything, he’s got to get symptom-free first and we’ll go from there.”

 The Cubs put Bellinger on the 10-day injured list and recalled Pete Crow-Armstrong from Triple-A Iowa.
 The 22-year-old outfielder is considered one of the team’s top prospects, but he hit just .203 (16 for 79) with 24 strikeouts in his first 19 games of the season in the minors.